Six U.S. troops suffer traumatic brain injuries in Syria -Pentagon | Law-Order

 Six U.S. troops suffer traumatic brain injuries in Syria -Pentagon

 Six U.S. troops in Syria suffered traumatic brain injuries during two different attacks last week by Iran-backed militants, the Pentagon said on Thursday, adding they were diagnosed during routine screenings in recent days.
+The disclosure further raises the human toll among American forces from strikes and counter-strikes in Syria last week to a total of 12 U.S. troops wounded.

+Six U.S. troops in Syria suffered traumatic brain injuries during two different attacks last week by Iran-backed militants, the Pentagon said on Thursday, adding they were diagnosed during routine screenings in recent days.

-The disclosure further raises the human toll among American forces from strikes and counter-strikes last week, which killed on American contractor, injured another and wounded six U.S. troops.
+The disclosure further raises the human toll among American forces from strikes and counter-strikes in Syria last week to a total of 12 U.S. troops wounded.
+The attacks also killed an American contractor and injured another.
+Pentagon spokesman Brigadier General Patrick Ryder said four service members suffered traumatic brain injuries at the U.S. base near the Syrian city of Hasaka during a drone attack on March 23.
+Two others suffered injuries at mission support site Green Village during an attack on March 24.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)